LibraryCarpentry/lc-python-intro/episodes/01-run-quit.md

 > ## Code vs. Text
 >
 > We often use the term "code" to mean
 > "the source code of software written in a language such as Python".
 > A "code cell" in a Notebook is a cell that contains software;
 > a "text cell" is one that contains ordinary prose written for human beings.
 {: .callout}

-*   If you press "esc" and "return" alternately, the outer border of your code cell will change from gray/blue to green.
+*   If you press "esc" and "return" alternately, the outer left hand border of your code cell will change from blue to green.
     *   The difference in color is subtle.
-*   These are the control (gray) and edit (green) modes of your notebook.
+*   These are the control (blue) and edit (green) modes of your notebook.
 *   In control mode, pressing the "H" key will provide a list of all the shortcut keys.
-*   Control mode alows you to edit notebook-level features, and edit mode changes the content of cells.
+*   Control mode allows you to edit notebook-level features, and edit mode changes the content of cells.
-*   When in control mode (esc/gray),
+*   When in control mode (esc/blue),
     *   The "B" key will make a new cell below the currently selected cell.
     *   The "A" key will make one above.
     *   The "X" key will delete the current cell.